MetroCard: Unlimited MetroCard

 Any Unlimited Ride Card cannot be used at the same subway station or bus route for 18 minutes after it is swiped.
 Every MetroCard can be refilled in increments of 7 or 30 days' worth of unlimited ride time, or with pay-per-ride value, but time is used before value unless the time on the card cannot be applied to the ride taken.
 The 7 Day Express Bus Plus card is the only unlimited card that can be used on express buses.
 Unlimited rides cannot be applied to non-MTA transit systems such as the PATH or AirTrain JFK; to use these systems that require a value-based fare, riders can load money on their Unlimited Ride MetroCard by selecting "Add Value" when refilling at a MetroCard Vending Machine or at a station booth.
 Turnstiles for these systems will simply deduct the fare from the value portion of the MetroCard.
 30-Day Unlimited and 7-Day Express Bus Plus Cards that are purchased using a credit, debit or ATM card from a MetroCard vending machine can be reported lost or stolen to receive a pro-rated credit for the card.

-Standard 7- and 30-day unlimited cards are accepted on MTA New York City Subway; non-express buses from either the MTA, NICE, or Bee-Line; the Roosevelt Island Tramway; and the Staten Island Railway.
+Standard 7- and 30-day unlimited cards were accepted on MTA New York City Subway; Metro-Norths's Hudson Rail Link ;non-express buses from either the MTA, NICE, or Bee-Line; the Roosevelt Island Tramway; and the Staten Island Railway.
 7-Day Express Bus Plus is accepted on MTA express buses.
 The AirTrain JFK only accepts the Unlimited AirTrain JFK card.